Sunday, July 19, 2020

 Further uphill, I passed the Gothaer Wasserkunst, an artificial brooklet without water due to reparations.

-When I looked back at the Hauptmarkt.
-I noted the red tower of Gotha's town hall.
+When I looked back at the Hauptmarkt, I noted the red tower of Gotha's town hall.
 The house in the sun on the right is the Lucas Cranach Haus, now a museum.
-Lucas Cranach the Elder (1472-1563) lived most of the time in Wittenberg, but he owned this house in Gotha.
+Lucas Cranach the Elder (1472-1563) lived most of his life in Wittenberg, but he owned this house in Gotha.

 Further up the hill, I approached the ducal castle from the left side, following the red line on the city plan.
-Schloss Friedenstein was built in the years 1643 to 1554; the name was chosen allegorically to honor the end of the Thirty Years War and the Peace of Westphalia.
+Schloss Friedenstein was built from 1643 to 1554; the name was chosen allegorically to honor the end of the Thirty Years' War and the Peace of Westphalia.

-Above the main entrance, the coat of arms of the House of Saxe-Coburg and Gotha greets the visitor.
+Above the main entrance, the House of Saxe-Coburg and Gotha coat of arms greets the visitor.
 Schloss Friedenstein and its exhibitions were still closed to the public, so I walked through the gate hall and entered the vast courtyard.

 I noticed how impressive the building was when I looked back into the courtyard.

-I followed the red line on the plan, walked over the hill, and descended to the ducal museum built in the years 1864 to 1879.
+I followed the red line on the plan, walked over the hill, and descended to the ducal museum, which was built from 1864 to 1879.

 The wearing of mouth-nose covers was obligatory in the museum.
 The statue of the founder in the entrance rotunda, Duke Ernest II, was decorated accordingly.

-Ernst II was the only German prince who took the March Revolution of 1848 seriously.
-In 1849 he decreed Saxe-Coburg and Gotha the most progressive constitution in the German territories.
+Ernst II was the only German prince who took the March Revolution 1848 seriously.
+In 1849, he decreed Saxe-Coburg and Gotha the most progressive constitution in the German territories.

-The paintings' quality was not up to the impressive building, although some original works of Lucas Cranach the Elder should be mentioned.
+The quality of the paintings was not up to the impressive building, although some original works of Lucas Cranach the Elder should be mentioned.

 Portrait of an Old Man is attributed to Rembrandt van Rijn's workshop or the master himself.